Understanding Chord Symbols?

 C7, Cdom7

-Often called a Dominant Seventh Chords? chord.
 Dominant is a chord function and not a type.
 See the following lessons:

-For a really through chart on building chords and the chord symbols used visit: A Guide to Advanced Chord Series - Chord Building Chart page.
+For a really through chart on building chords and the chord symbols used above, visit: A Guide to Advanced Chord Series - Chord Building Chart page.

 End of Lesson - Thanks, Hope You Enjoyed It!